Mikron Theatre Company: Productions

 For 2020, the company commissioned A Dog's Tale by Poppy Holman about pedigree dogs and Crufts, and Atalanta Forever by Amanda Whittington about women's football and the short-lived Huddersfield Atalanta Ladies' Football Club, but the tour was cancelled.
 Both shows were performed in 2021, at outdoor venues only, with appropriate precautions to protect audience and cast from COVID-19.

 In 2022, the company revived the 2015 show, Raising Agents, and commissioned a new play, Red Sky at Night, written by Lindsay Rodden, about weather forecasting.

 The company's 2023 productions were Twitchers by Poppy Holman (writer of A Dog's Tale), about the Royal Society for the Protection of Birds (RSPB), and A Force to be Reckoned With by Amanda Whittington (writer of Atalanta Forever), about women police officers.
 The two playwrights wrote Mikron's 2020 productions.

 The shows for 2024 were Common Ground by Poppy Holman (writer of A Dog's Tale and Twitchers), about rights of access to land, including the Mass trespass of Kinder Scout, and Jennie Lee by Lindsay Rodden (writer of Red Sky at Night), about the politician Jennnie Lee.

 Mikron's 2025 productions are Operation Beach Hut by Harvey Badger, featuring a "Best beach hut competition" in the fictional resort of Fiddling-On-Sea and Hush Hush! by Lucie Raine, about World War II intelligence work at Bletchley Park.

-For 2026, Mikron have commissioned a play about cheese by 2025 playwright Lucie Raine, and a play by Maeve Larkin based on a project with East Riding Mobile Library service.
+In 2026, Mikron toured Wensleydale Whey, a play about cheese, by 2025 playwright Lucie Raine, and On Top of the Wold, a play by Maeve Larkin based on a project with East Riding Mobile Library service.

+For 2027 the company has commissioned Maureen Lennon to write her first Mikron play, about the water supply industry, with a working title of Flushed, and Harvey Badger (writer of 2025's Operation Beach Hut) to write a play about Mary Anning, with the working title She Sells Sea Shells.